 More on Environment

-Thank you for holding this hearing, Chairwoman Fletcher.
-I want to thank our witnesses for appearing before the subcommittee, especially Dr. Jacobs who is in front of the Committee for the third time this Congress, and all of you on the panel for sharing your perspectives.
+Thank you for holding this hearing, Chairwoman Sherrill.
+I want to thank our witnesses for appearing before the subcommittee and sharing their perspectives.

 Public awareness around ocean science is at a peak right now.
 Tomorrow is World Oceans Day, this week is Capitol Hill Ocean Week, June is National Ocean month, and this year we kickoff the start of the UN Decade of Ocean Science for Sustainable Development.
 The time seems prime for our subcommittee to capitalize off the current heightened public attention our oceans and Great Lakes are receiving.

 Yesterday, House Science Space, and Technology Committee Ranking Member Frank Lucas sent a letter to Environmental Protection Agency (EPA) Administrator Michael Regan reiterating an oversight request on the Agency’s formaldehyde risk assessment process.

 This letter was sent on June 2, 2021.